-Bus stops and bus routes are established on the basis of safety, efficiency, the age of the students, and in accordance with State laws and recommendations and School Board policy.
-Buses must be visible for 400 feet in both directions at stops, and stops shall be at least 200 feet apart.

-Bus stops will be placed at locations consistent with State laws and Board policy.
+- 1. Bus stops and bus routes are established on the basis of safety, efficiency, and in accordance with State laws and recommendations.
+A stopped bus must be visible for 400 feet in both directions.
+Bus stops must be at least 200 feet apart. - 2.
+Bus stops will be placed at locations consistent with State laws and Board policy. - 3.
 If a bus travels a section of road for one particular bus stop, a parent/guardian shall call the Transportation Dept. on days transportation is not needed at that stop.
-If we do not receive a call for three (3) consecutive days, the bus will not stop again until the parent/guardian calls to resume transportation at that stop.
+If the student does not ride for (10) consecutive days and there has not been communication to the Transportation Department, the student will be removed from the bus route and the bus will no longer stop.
+A parent/ guardian will be required to reestablish bussing by contacting the Transportation Dept. - 4.
+Changes to any student's busing schedule needs to be first approved by the Transportation Department and then communicated to the appropriate school.

-Please note: Due to circumstances that may or may not be under the control of the school district: The district reserves the right to change stops and routes when necessary.
+Please note: Due to circumstances that may or may not be under the control of the school district:

-Walking distances and bus routes may be adjusted if necessary because of unsafe or impassable roads.
+- The district reserves the right to change stops and routes when necessary. - Bus routes may be adjusted if necessary because of unsafe or impassable roads.